endurantgames/cosmiclegends/src/classes/construct.md

 ::::::::::::::::::: { .classdata #class-monstrosity } :::::::::::
-# The Monstrosity {#toc-monstrosity .breakbefore .class}
+# The Construct {#toc-construct .breakbefore .class}

 > So here's how this is gonna go.
 I'm gonna punch ya, you're gonna get real hurt, then give up.
 Capeesh?

-A monster.
+Just a machine.

-That's what they say you are.
+That's all they say you are.
+Created in a lab, created by other people, originally from non-living material.

-Because of your strength, your size, your appearance.
+Who *doesn't* that describe?

-You're more than that -- you always have been -- but most people won't look beyond the obvious and see you as you truly are.
+Do your origins make you any *less* of a person?

-Well, then.
-If they want a monster *that badly*, maybe you should be the monster they say you are?
+You're more than just a simple gadget or toy.
+You've found there is more to being a person than simply being born human or looking like they do.

-## Playing a Monstrosity
+## Playing a Construct

 Your hero is really, really good at breaking things.
 You're going to want to advance the Smash goal whenever you can, but keep in